adam-p/yesterday-i-learned/auto.md

 ![](http://i.imgur.com/gqjVFBq.jpg)

+1. ["If you are clinically insane, by which I mean you wake up in the morning, and you think you are an onion, this is your car."](https://www.goodreads.com/quotes/263982-if-you-are-clinically-insane-by-which-i-mean-you) - Jeremy Clarkson on the BMW X3
 1. [Cruise control reduces fuel efficiency in hilly terrains.](http://eartheasy.com/move_fuel_efficient_driving.html)
 1. Grooved brakes are a sign that they are worn, said Chris fix.
 Bring your OBD scanner with you [when buying a used car], he said.
 1. "Spares" are meant to be full-size, you know, tires that you keep as *spares*.
 A donut is just something you use to get you to the closest tire shop.